-To help you get started, here are the six essential PR metrics you need to measure.
+Here are the six essential PR metrics you need to measure:

 1. Brand impact

 Your brand’s reputation – how the public views your brand – is one of your most important assets.
-If your publics (PR audience) view your brand negatively, it can have long-term implications for the business.
+If the public (PR audience) views your brand negatively, it can have long-term implications for the business.
 It will be harder to convince prospects to consider your business offering.

 2. Media coverage

 Second only to tracking the performance of your campaigns, is the measurement of media coverage.
 These PR metrics will encapsulate data about PR campaigns, but will be more focused on where your campaign performed well.